albertnis/albert.nz/content/blog/vite-plugin-gpx/index.md

 The next step might be to make some improvements to the performance of the loader, given that it can take 2-3 minutes to build the entire site.
 There are also plenty of options for enabling configuration which I will explore if I ever publish `vite-plugin-gpx` as a standalone library.

 I hope you have enjoyed this walkthrough of building a Vite GPX plugin!
+You can find [the full source code for the plugin on GitHub](https://github.com/albertnis/albert.nz/tree/f0cf77fe327c37dff6bcdc2bf21364586650a815/src/plugins/vite-plugin-gpx).